Thank you for visiting our website, and thank you for your interest in our company and our products.

 6. Right to data portability

-You have the right to obtain the personal data concerning you, which you have provided to the responsible party in a structured, current and machine-readable format.
-Apart from that, you have the right to transfer this data to another responsible party without interference from the responsible party to whom the personal data was provided, if
+You have the right to receive the personal data concerning you, which you have provided to a controller, in a structured, commonly used, and machine-readable format.
+In addition, you have the right to transmit that data to another controller without hindrance from the controller to which the personal data has been provided, where the processing is based on consent pursuant to Article 6 (1) (a) GDPR or Article 9 (2) (a) GDPR, or on a contract pursuant to Article 6 (1) (b) GDPR, and the processing is carried out by automated means.

-The right to data portability does not apply for processing of personal data that is necessary for the performance of a task that is in public interest or occurs in exercising public authority that was delegated to the responsible party.
+The right to data portability will not apply to any processing of personal data necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.

-8. Right to revocation of declaration of consent under the data privacy law
+8. Right to revoke consent under data protection law

-You have the right to withdraw your declaration of consent under data privacy law at any time.
-The revocation of the consent does not affect the legality of the processing that has happened based on the consent until the revocation.
+You have the right to revoke your consent under data protection law at any time.
+The decision to revoke consent will not affect the legitimacy and legality of any processing up until said point.

-Regardless of an administrative or judicial remedy otherwise, you are entitled to the right of complaining to a supervisory authority, especially in the member state of your residence, your workplace or the location of presumed infringement, if you are of the view that the processing of personal data concerning you infringes the GDPR.
-The supervisory authority with which the complaint was filed, informs the plaintiff about the status and the results of the complaint including the possibility of a judicial remedy according to Article 78 of GDPR.
+Without prejudice to any other administrative or judicial remedy, you have the right to lodge a complaint with a supervisory authority, in particular in the member state of your habitual residence, place of work, or place of the alleged infringement if you believe that the processing of personal data relating to you infringes the GDPR.
+The supervisory authority with which the complaint has been lodged will inform the complainant on the progress and the outcome of the complaint including the possibility of a judicial remedy pursuant to Article 78 GDPR.

-In case of questions on data protection, please contact our external data protection officer::
+If you have any questions on data protection, please contact our external data protection officer:

 Mr. Matthias Lindner

 Ongoing technical developments, changes to our services or legal position, or other reasons may necessitate changes and amendments to this privacy notice.
 We will announce changes and amendments in due time on this page.
 Please inform yourself regularly of the latest status.
 This policy was last updated in August 2022.